Frequently Asked Questions About Enbrel® (Etanercept)

 Class: Biological Therapy

-For which conditions is this drug approved?
+For which conditions is Enbrel approved for?
 Enbrel is approved for use in adults who have been diagnosed with the following inflammatory conditions: moderately to severely active rheumatoid arthritis (RA); psoriatic arthritis; ankylosing spondylitis; chronic moderate to severe psoriasis.
 Enbrel can be used alone or with a medicine called methotrexate and in patients who have not responded well to methotrexate alone.

 What is the mechanism of action?
 Enbrel is a medicine called a tumor necrosis factor (TNF) blocker.
 These drugs can help treat inflammatory conditions by reducing inflammation and stopping disease progression.
 They work by blocking TNF, a chemical produced by the immune system that causes inflammation.
 TNF is present in higher levels in people with inflammatory conditions, which leads to more inflammation and symptoms.